anneguo3/budget-buddy/README.md

 <ins> 3-5 minimal requirements </ins>

 - Users add and delete income + expense items (name + amount) with a datestamp - yes
-- Saves “names” used and income sources - did not align with project goals
 - Feedback → most spent, least spent, surplus/deficit - yes
 - Persistence of data → login on start - yes